diana-s-kim/ScatterPlots-Reactive-toClicks/README.md

 <div align="left">
 This python code is written while working on art-data analysis projects.<br>
 The code reads and displays the images corresponding to 2-D data points clicked by users. <br>
-By doing so, it helps to see the relationship between the images and data points' geometry. <br>
+By doing so, it helps to understand the relationship between the images and data points' geometry. <br>
-The example figure below presents 110 two-dimensional data samples with different colors based on their style information. <br>
+The example figure below presents 110 two-dimensional data samples with different colors based on their styles. <br>

 <div align="center">
 <figure style="width: 50%; font-style: itlaic; font-size: smaller text-align: center;">